kaarthik108/snowdev/docs/quickstart.md

 ---

+### Deploying using AI

+1. **Initialize by embedding the knowledge**

+    This embeds the knowledge base into a in memory chroma db vector DB:

+    ```bash
+    snowdev ai --embed
+    ```

+2. **Deploy a new stored procedure using AI**

+    Give a clear description of what you need the stored procedure to do:

+    ```bash
+    snowdev ai --sproc "I want to fetch data from order table and predict the bad orders using snowflake ml"
+    ```

+---

 **Congratulations!** You've successfully deployed various components using SnowDev.
 Dive deeper and explore other commands and options mentioned in the main README to make the most out of SnowDev.